DeviPravallikaKarry/Atliq-python-data-analysis/README.md

 ## 🚩 Project Overview

 AtliQ Hotels has been experiencing a drop in bookings and inconsistent revenue.
-With no dedicated analytics team, this project was undertaken to analyze booking patterns and generate actionable insights that support better strategic decisions.
+So, this project was undertaken to analyze booking patterns and generate actionable insights that support better strategic decisions.

 ---